 Using in-depth case study analyses of large urban conurbations such as Barcelona and London, a set of key design principles was developed and used to assess the existing situation and to develop the emerging design with HYHW in terms of spatial layout, land use strategy and transport planning.
 The design vision connects the three town centres (yellow circles) through boulevards (red lines), the central canal (blue line) and north-south links (green lines).

-Space Syntax’s recommendations were communicated to the design team throughout the competition process and are therefore embedded in the final proposals.
+Space Syntax’s recommendations were communicated to the design team throughout the competition process and are embedded in the final proposals.